-Many studies and articles available to the general public state that the indoor air quality in many homes is often worse than the air quality outdoors.
+Many studies and articles are available to the general public state that the indoor air quality in many homes is often worse than the air quality outdoors.
 There are many types of air pollutants, and it’s often difficult to determine which ones are present in your home.
 To help you improve your home’s indoor air quality, AC maintenance experts at Cool Zone Air Conditioning & Heating have prepared this list of frequently asked questions:

-There are several things you can do to prevent indoor air pollution from spiraling out of control and causing health issues like skin irritation, asthma flare-ups and other respiratory illnesses.
-The EPA, or the U.S. Environmental Protection Agency, cites three basic steps you can take: source control, improved ventilation and the use of indoor air cleaners.
+There are several things you can do to prevent indoor air pollution from spiraling out of control and causing health issues like skin irritation, asthma flare-ups, and other respiratory illnesses.
+The EPA, or the U.S. Environmental Protection Agency, cites three basic steps you can take: source control, improved ventilation, and the use of indoor air cleaners.

 How Can I Stop Pollution at Its Source?

 AC replacement experts suggest eliminating obvious sources of pollution like tobacco smoke from your home.